yandex/porto/porto.md

     "device" - device path in host (/dev/null)
     "rwm-" - read, write, mknod, no-access
     "path" - device path in container, defaults same as in host
-    "mode", "user", "group" - device node permissions and owner, only host root allowed to change this, defaults are taken from host
+    "mode", "user", "group" - device node permissions and owner, defaults are taken from host, only host root and device owner are allowed to change this

     By default porto grants access to:
     /dev/null